-The contract with Surrey County Council includes a number of performance indicators included to ensure that service to members of the pension fund is effective.
+The administration contract includes a number of performance indicators included to ensure that service to members of the Pension Fund is effective.
 The targets are set out below, along with actual performance.
+Please note there was a change in KPIs following the administration transition on 8 November 2021.